mikejacktzen/datzen/README.md

          mainDir,subDir)
 ```

-The meatbags that Shaq succesfully put into bodybags.
+The meatbags that Shaq successfully put into bodybags.

 ``` r
 print('the successes')